 Even though Seth manages to escape over the well-spiked gate, running about town until stealing a car, no one believes him, so he absconds with some firearms from the local Police station ready to face the monster and save his friends, but to no avail. ∞

-* Small bit of trivia: In two points of separation, 'Garth' is also the first name of the protagonist doppelganger character in Knight Rider's two 'Goliath' episodes, while Jean Hasselhoff {David Hasselhoff's sister} who goes as an uncredited party guest in this film, plays 'Rosemary' in KR episode 'Dead of Knight'.
+_____________ * Small bit of trivia: In two points of separation, 'Garth' is also the first name of the protagonist doppelganger character in Knight Rider's two 'Goliath' episodes, while Jean Hasselhoff {David Hasselhoff's sister} who goes as an uncredited party guest in this film, plays 'Rosemary' in KR episode 'Dead of Knight'.

 ** Ironic that this is how this character perishes at the hands of 'Andrew', considering the mocking hanging motion and goofy choking noise.

-XV A.S.
+This House Possessed XV A.S.
 Directed by William Wiard, Written by David Levinson.
 Actors: Parker Stevenson {Gary Straihorn}, Lisa Eilbacher {Sheila Moore}, Joan Bennett {Rag Lady}, Slim Pickens {Arthur Keene}, Shelley Smith {Tanya}.
 Genre: Thriller.

 A pop singer suffers a nervous breakdown and decides to vacation out in the country, but not before recovering from a fall onstage at the last performance.
 He takes the attending nurse from the hospital he was recuperating at as a personal nurse, as they slowly fall in love at this remote mansion set in the outskirts of a small town.